thibault2710/Thibault-Eelen--Small-Projects/README.md

-# Data Science Projects Portfolio
+# Projects Portfolio

 Welcome!
-This repository contains projects I completed during my Data Science coursework at Gettysburg College.
-The goal of this portfolio is to showcase my skills in data analysis, visualization, and machine learning.
+This repository showcases a collection of data science projects I’ve worked on to develop and apply my skills in analytics, machine learning, and visualization.
+Each project tackles a different type of data challenge, from cleaning and exploration to predictive modeling and communication of insights.

 ---

 ## 📂 Projects

+### 1. [Project Title 1]
+- **Description**: Brief overview of the project (e.g., built a regression model to predict housing prices).
+- **Tech stack**: Python, Pandas, Scikit-learn, Matplotlib.
+- **Key skills demonstrated**: Data wrangling, exploratory data analysis (EDA), regression modeling.